koushikgurijala/robotshop-v2/mockitoApp/README.md

 5. **Request Google Cloud COE Team for creation of Google Artifact Registry (This is needed for storing your Build artifacts)**
 * ➡️ Identify a project name, Ex: trianngulum-ctv for this app
-* ➡️ Identiy a location or obtain the location from the Google Cloud COE ex: us-central1 (if its across multi region, then you dont need this)
+* ➡️ Identiy a location or obtain the location from the Google Cloud COE ex: us-central1 or multi-region
 * ➡️ Identify a name for the repository and type (maven, gradle, docker etc).
 It is maven for this project and name is mockitodemoapp
+* ➡️ Then Create a service principal with write access to Google Artifact Repository
+* ➡️ Go to Keys Section and then download the JSON Key
+* ➡️ Identify a name for the repository and type (maven, gradle, docker etc).

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)